 At Burneston CE Aided School we follow the Letters and Sounds Teaching Program to deliver high quality phonics lessons.
 See “Owls” Curriculum for further details.
 The children are taught to use the correct vocabulary to describe phonics; phoneme=speech sound, grapheme=spelling choice, digraph=2 letter spelling choice.
 They are also taught the letter names as well as phonemes from the beginning of reception.

 At Burneston we use the North Yorkshire Local Authority Science Scheme of Work to support us in planning a stimulating science curriculum.
-We enjoy our science days, when we work with children in our house team on investigating an aspect of science.
-Children in Year 6 also have the opportunity to visit Bedale High School to further extend their science experience.
+Children in Year 6 have the opportunity to visit Bedale High School to further extend their science experience.

 As a Voluntary Aided Church of England Primary School we have a comprehensive RE Policy at Burneston and offer children an insight into the Christian faith through every aspect of school.
 Religious education is taught in accordance with both the North Yorkshire Scheme of Work and the Bradford and Ripon & Leeds Religious Education Syllabus and reflects the distinctive and inclusive ethos of our Anglican foundation.
 The purpose of religious education is to enable children to learn about religions and to learn from religion.

-We are a well-equipped school with a suite of laptops for whole class use and class ipads/Apple TV.
-The children are taught specific Information and Communications Technology skills as well as using ICT to support their studies in other areas of the curriculum.
+The children are taught specific Computing and Internet Safety skills as well as using ICT equipment (including laptops and iPads) to support their studies in other areas of the curriculum.

 The children have the opportunity to do design and make projects throughout the year.
 From an early age children are encouraged to select resources and create items to solve problems (in Owls workshop and construction areas).
 The children continue to use these skills throughout the school, making items such as bomb proof air raid shelters!

 Art and Design